How iBuyers are Changing the Real Estate Market

 Top iBuyers and How They Work

-There are a number of iBuyers currently on the market, and each one has its own slightly different approach to business.
-Here are the top iBuyers as of early 2019:
+There are several iBuyers currently on the market, and each one has its own slightly different approach to business.
+Popular iBuyers include:

-- Opendoor: Launched in 2013, Opendoor is the original iBuyer.
-The company both buys and sells properties and operates in nearly 20 markets across the U.S.
+- Opendoor: Launched in 2014, Opendoor is the original iBuyer.
+The company both buys and sells properties and operates in several markets across the U.S.

 - Knock: Knock is technically an iBuyer, but it’s mostly designed for homeowners looking to sell one home and buy another simultaneously.
 Its trade-in program helps sellers essentially “swap” properties without dealing with the open market.

 - Offerpad: The second iBuyer to market, Offerpad works essentially the same as Opendoor, both buying and selling real estate.
-It operates in 11 markets and includes free local moves.
+It operates in markets throughout the U.S. and includes free local moves.

-In addition to these big players, there are also smaller, more market-based ones.
-In Dallas, for example, there’s Door.
-In Phoenix, there’s Offerdepot.
+In addition to these big players, there are also smaller, market-based ones.
 Traditional real estate firms and brokerages (like Keller Williams) are even creating their own internal “iBuyer” programs to give customers more options.

 Pros and Cons of Using an iBuyer